|Palm Springs, CA||The Renaissance at Indian Wells

 |Lines/Productions - 20 or more dancers||(8:00 time limit)|

-Starter Division: Dancers who take a total of three hours or less of combined dance lessons per week and/or have only been competing for a maximum of four years.
-If a group routine has 50% or more of dancers that take four hours or more of dance per week, the routine should be entered in the Competitive Division.
-Please note that it is not mandatory that you enter The Starter Division it is simply available for those who take three hours or less per week.
+Starter Division: Dancers who take a total of three hours or less of combined dance lessons per week and/or have only been competing for a maximum of two years.
+If a group routine has 50% or more of dancers that take four hours or more of dance per week, the routine should be entered in the Intermediate or Competitive Division.
+Please note that it is not mandatory that you enter the Starter Division it is simply available for those who take three hours or less per week.
 Cash awards will not be awarded in this level.

-Competitive Division: Dancers who take 4 hours or more of combined dance lessons per week.
-However if a Duet/Trio has even one Competitive dancer, it must enter the Competitive division or if a group routine has 50% or more of the dancers that qualify (as taking 4 hours or more of dance per week) in the Competitive Division it must enter in the Competitive Division.
+Competitive Division: Dancers who take 6 hours or more of combined dance lessons per week.
+However if a Duet/Trio has even one Competitive dancer, it must enter the Competitive division or if a group routine has 50% or more of the dancers that qualify (as taking6 hours or more of dance per week) in the Competitive Division it must enter in the Competitive Division.

 Overall ages are as follows: